+One of the plans is is marked as "selected".
 The traffic flow simulation executes all agents' selected plans simultaneously on the network, and provides output describing what happened to each individual agent during the execution of its plan.
-The traffic flow simulation is implemented as a queue simulation, which means that each street (link) is represented as a FIFO (first-in first-out) queue with two restrictions (14, 15).
+The traffic flow simulation is implemented as a queue simulation, which means that each street (link) is represented as a FIFO (first-in first-out) queue with two restrictions (15, 16).
 First, each agent has to remain for a certain time on the link, corresponding to the free speed travel time.
 Second, a link storage capacity is defined which limits the number of agents on the link.
 If it is filled up, no more agents can enter this link.

 The outcome of the traffic flow simulation (e.g. congestion) depends on the planning decisions made by the decision-making modules.
-However, those modules can base their decisions on the output of the traffic flow simulation (e.g. knowledge of congestion) using feedback from the multiagent simulation structure (16, 17).
+However, those modules can base their decisions on the output of the traffic flow simulation (e.g. knowledge of congestion) using feedback from the multiagent simulation structure (17, 18).
 This sets up an iteration cycle which runs the traffic flow simulation with specific plans for the agents, then uses the planning modules to update the plans; these changed plans are again fed into the traffic flow simulation, etc, until consistency between modules is reached.
+The feedback cycle is controlled by the agent database, which also keeps track of multiple plans generated by each agent.